 Luther Campbell of the rap group 2 Live Crew speaks at a news conference in Miami March 7, 1994.
 He was talking about a Supreme Court ruling that copyright owners cannot prevent all parodies of their songs.
-The unanimous ruling was a victory for the group, who had been sued for their parody of the 1964 rock classic by Roy Orbison "Oh Pretty Woman."
+The unanimous ruling in Campbell v.
+Acuff-Rose Music, Inc. (1994) was a victory for the group, who had been sued for their parody of the 1964 rock classic by Roy Orbison "Oh Pretty Woman."
 (AP Photo/Lynne Sladky, Used with permission from The Associated Press)

 In Campbell v.
 Acuff-Rose Music, Inc., 510 U.S. 569 (1994), the Supreme Court ruled that the rap group 2 Live Crew did not violate copyright law with the song “Pretty Woman,” a parody of the previously released “Oh, Pretty Woman.”